Gone Tomorrow: Plot summary

-Despite being chased by federal agents and Lila's crew, Reacher finds the building where the Hoths are hiding.
-He takes out what he thinks are all the remaining men guarding the women.
+Despite being chased by federal agents and Lila's group, Reacher finds the building where the Hoths are hiding, taking out what he thinks are all the remaining men guarding them.
 As he reaches Lila and Svetlana, he only has one bullet left in his gun.
 However, there is unexpectedly one more man left for him to shoot, using his last bullet.
-With his gun empty, Lila and Svetlana force Reacher to undress at gunpoint.
+With his gun empty, the Hoths force Reacher to undress at gunpoint.
 Once he has stripped to his boxers, they tell Reacher they are going to cut him to pieces and put the gun away, each now holding a knife.
 While not an expert with a blade, Reacher has a knife taped to his lower back.
-Reacher uses his size, reach, and the knife to kill Svetlana.
-He and Lila cut each other seriously, before Reacher is able to overcome her and strangle her to death.
-Reacher is able to put duct tape over his wound before he passes out.
-He wakes up in the hospital with Lee, Jake, Sansom, and Sansom's security head Springfield.
-He tells them where to find the memory card.
-Lee predicts that it will be reported as destroyed, which turns out to be correct.
+Reacher uses his size, reach and the knife to kill Svetlana.
+He and Lila injure each other seriously before she is overpowered and strangled to death.
+Reacher is able to put duct tape over a wound before he passes out.
+He wakes up in the hospital with Lee, Jake and Sampson, and tells them where to find the memory card.
+Lee correctly predicts that the card will be reported as destroyed.